harryuix/PhoneGap_NewsApp/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the Hello World PhoneGap Template.
+Thank you for your interest in contributing to the Estonia News App PhoneGap Template.

 #### Issues